bleenco/abstruse/README.md

   <img src="https://user-images.githubusercontent.com/1796022/29858646-a6ba0772-8d5e-11e7-9280-ef5a9d4ca0f4.png" width="700">
 </p>

-#### 1. Set secret in configuration
+#### 1. Configuring secret token

-Your configuration file is located in **~/.abstruse/config.json**
+Abstruse configuration file is located in **~/.abstruse/config.json**.

-Set `secret` you want to use for integration Github webhooks with your abstruse instance.
-The default secret is **thisIsSecret**.
+The integration of GitHub webhooks and Abstruse is done using `secret` token.
+The default `secret` is set to **thisIsSecret**.

-**After you change your secret keyword abstruse needs to be restarted.**
+**It is recommended to change the default `secret` token and restart abstruse to apply changes.**

-#### 2. Set Webhooks on Github
+#### 2. Setting up Github Webhooks

-Under repository `Settings` navigate to `Webhooks` section.
-Click on `Add Webhooks`, then fill the form with appropriate data.
+In repository `Settings` navigate to `Webhooks` section in the menu.
+Click `Add Webhooks` and fill in the required information.

-After you filled you data, form should look something like form below, but instead of `https://abstruse.bleenco.io` your URL must be entered.
+An example of a successful webhook entry can be seen in a screenshot below.
+Instead of `https://abstruse.bleenco.io` the URL of your choice has to be entered.

 <p align="left">
   <img src="https://user-images.githubusercontent.com/1796022/29858741-220462f6-8d5f-11e7-8b3b-b6418b46684c.png" width="700">
 </p>

-#### 3. Make a commit on your repository
+#### 3. Initiating Abstruse repositories

-To initiate creation of repository under abstruse make a commit on your repository on Github.
-Pull Request will work too.
+Your new code repositories will automatically appear in Abstruse after the first commit or pull request.

-**Note: you repository should include .abstruse.yml file.**
+**Note: Please make sure your local repository includes .abstruse.yml file.**

-#### 4. Set up protected branches
+#### 4. Setting up protected branches

-On Github navigate to `Branches` section under `Settings`.
-Edit branch you want to mark as protected and check `continuous-integration/abstruse` as required.
+In repository `Settings` navigate to `Branches` section in the menu.
+Click `Edit` next to the branch you want to protect and select the checkbox `continuous-integration/abstruse` as required.

 <p align="left">
   <img src="https://user-images.githubusercontent.com/1796022/29859098-d90d5682-8d60-11e7-92ff-b089daf4f7a8.png" width="700">
 </p>

-## Sample Configuration
+## Sample .abstruse.yml configuration

 ```yml
 language: node_js